Skip to content

 }

-log_info(f"Calculating median of {len(numbers)} numbers to get {result}")
+f"Calculating median of {len(numbers)} numbers to get {result}"

 return self._format_json_response(response)

-except Exception as e:
+except (TypeError, ValueError, OverflowError, ZeroDivisionError) as e:

-raise FinancialComputationError(f"Failed to calculate median: {e}")
+f"Failed to calculate median: {e}"

 standard_deviation